Chicks Dig Time Lords: Review

 Andrew Ryan: Ryan is the creator of Rapture.
 He creates Rapture because he believes that the world will die at the hands of a nuclear holocaust.

-Bill McDonagh: McDonagh is a British engineer and he is recruited by Andrew Ryan to help create the city and protect it.
+Bill McDonagh: McDonagh is a British engineer, and he is recruited by Andrew Ryan to help create the city and protect it.

 Frank Fontaine: Fontaine is a criminal who sneaks his way into Rapture.
-He is the main antagonist in the story along with Andrew Ryan.
-Ryan and Fontaine are constantly fighting over the right to rule Rapture and this causes conflict within the novel and impacts the city.
+He is the main antagonist in the story, along with Andrew Ryan.
+Ryan and Fontaine are constantly fighting over the right to rule Rapture, and this causes conflict within the novel and impacts the city.

 Brigid Tenenbaum: Tenenbaum is a geneticist.
 She helped create the plasmids and the ADAM responsible for the destruction of Rapture.
-She was also a scientific assistant in the concentration camps in Germany in World War II.
+She was also a scientific assistant in the concentration camps in Germany during World War II.

 My Goodreads rating is three stars.
-I liked that this book gave new insight into the world of Rapture, however, I didn’t like this book as much as I thought I would.
+I liked that this book gave new insight into the world of Rapture; however, I didn’t like this book as much as I thought I would.
 I recommend this book to anyone who is a fan of the video game, but if you’re not interested in Bioshock, you wouldn’t find this book interesting.

 Fangirl: Review!